Are you confident about the first demo for your clients?

 6) Story points:

-Story points are critical, as the sprint ends and retrospect’s begun, the story points plays role in deciding the complex stories.
-Complex stories are worked by the senior professionals, the higher the points for a story, the more complex is the story.
+Story points are critical, as the sprint ends and retrospect begins, the story points play a role in deciding the complex stories.
+Complex stories are worked on by senior professionals, the higher the points for a story, the more complex the story.

 As the next sprint starts the team concentrates on the backlog to get the features complete.

 Many times the backlogs are not completed by the team so the technical team is quite nervous to show their first demo.

 Backlogs map the stories and ignoring them could cost you financially.

 Personas are a reflection of your users.
 They give specific details of users such as their wants, their needs, their likes, behavior, and interest in your product.
 These are crucial for business.
 Personas are not only used by designers and developers but also by marketing and sales personnel.

 For developers, they help understand their customers while they develop functionality for them.